inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 **Learning Objectives**

-- Use Advanced Editing Tools in JOSM
+- Use advanced editing tools in JOSM
 - Make relations among objects

 Welcome to the intermediate guide for spatial data collection with OpenStreetMap.
-In the previous unit you learned how to draw points, lines, and shapes in JOSM; how to open your GPS waypoints and tracks in JOSM; and how to download, edit, and upload your changes on OSM.
+In the previous unit you learned how to draw points, lines and shapes in JOSM, how to open your GPS waypoints and tracks in JOSM and how to download, edit and upload your changes on OSM.
 In this module, we will describe relations, JOSM editing tools and editing techniques in greater detail.